trustm3/trustm3.github.io/background.md

 like Debian inside containers and neither requiring tedious OS modifications, massive hardware device virtualization nor a container foreground-background model.

-This makes trust\|me more lean, easier to maintain and easier applicable on a wide range of x86 and ARM platforms.
+This makes trust\|me more lean, easier to maintain and easier to apply on a wide range of x86 and ARM platforms.
 As trust\|me was always developed as a security-centric solution, we designed a modular privileged virtualization layer and moved all components, critical yet not necessarily required as part of this layer to